BEATVAL/quickstart-ios-swift/README.md

 1. Clone the repository
 2. Install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) if you don't have it.
 3. Install required project dependencies by running `pod install`.
-4. Copy and Paste your client token into appropriate section of [`quickstart-ios-swift/BanubaClientToken.swift`](quickstart-ios-swift/BanubaClientToken.swift)
-5. Open generated workspace (not a project!) in Xcode and run the example.
+4. Open generated workspace (not a project!) in Xcode and run the example.

 ### Docs
 You can find more info [here](https://docs.banuba.com/face-ar-sdk-v1/ios/ios_overview).